-This port wine cellar popped up after new European Union legislation was created.
+This port wine cellar popped up after the implementation of a new European Union legislation.
 This new law stated that both grape growers and wineries could export their wines directly to the retailer.
 One of our tour guides in the Douro Valley referred to Quevedo as a “tourist trap”.
 But that isn’t always a bad thing.

 Why it’s worth visiting:

-When we purchased round-trip tickets for the gondola in Vila Nova de Gaia, we were given tickets for two free port tastings at Quevedo.
+When we purchased round-trip tickets for the gondola in Vila Nova de Gaia, they gave us tickets for two free port tastings at Quevedo.
 Score!
 Even if something isn’t actually free, I like the illusion/impression of getting something for nothing.
 This cellar was one of the busier locations for tastings, no doubt for this very reason.
 But it was a nice vibe.
 Prices were fair as well, if you wanted more than your freebie tastings.